 We mixed a bunch of cookies and had a lot of fun baking and decorating them.
 Our table full of holiday cookies looked amazing, and the kitchen smelled even better.

-And it was our tradition to deliver plates of Christmas cookies to all of our neighbors the next day.
+After they were cooled, we filled lots of plates with an assortment of Amish cookies.
+The next day, we delivered plates of Christmas cookies to all our neighbors.
 We had several older widow ladies in our neighborhood.
 And we sang a Christmas carol or two for each one of them when we delivered the plates.
 Of course, they were delighted!

 Check out my YouTube channel at My Amish Heritage

-Date and Nut Pinwheel Cookies, Amish Recipe
+Date and Nut Pinwheel Cookies (Amish Recipe)

 Ingredients